TheDragonCode/notify-exceptions/README.md

 ## Test message

 To verivy that Notifex is configured correctly and our integration is working, use `notifex:test` command:

 ```
 php artisan notifex:test
 ```

-A `Helldar\Notifex\Exceptions\NotifexTestException` class will be thrown and captured by Notifex.
+A `DragonCode\Notifex\Exceptions\NotifexTestException` class will be thrown and captured by Notifex.
 The captured exception will appear in your configured email immediately.

 ## Support

 The package out of the box supports sending notifications to the following services:

 * **Email** _(default, enabled)_
 * **Slack** _(default, disabled)_
 * **Jira** _(default, disabled)_

 ## License

 This package is licensed under the [MIT License](LICENSE).

-## For Enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of `andrey-helldar/notify-exceptions` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
-[Learn more](https://tidelift.com/subscription/pkg/packagist-andrey-helldar-notify-exceptions?utm_source=packagist-andrey-helldar-notify-exceptions&utm_medium=referral&utm_campaign=enterprise&utm_term=repo).